Kastel Fortress: Prehistory

-Flint tools were found on site, dating back to the Gravettiena period, that is the youngest phase of Upper Paleolithic period, which lasted from XIX to the first quarter of the XII millennium BCE.
+Flint tools were found on site, dating back to the Gravettian period, that is the youngest phase of Upper Paleolithic period, which lasted from XIX to the first quarter of the XII millennium BCE.

 Fine, polished ceramics were found, dating back to the Neolithic period.
 It is made using the technique of reduction firing ceramics, giving it a burnt, black and grey finish.

 It is presumed that the creation of the Neolithic settlement was a result of the pressure of the Vinča culture, more specifically the branch of the culture known as Sopotska culture.

 The similarities of the Vinča and Starčevo culture display themselves in their techniques of fine polishing the outer surfaces of dishes and containers.

 Eneolith

 A settlement was discovered, dating back to the Eneolith period, containing ceramics of the baden culture group and a small number of ceramic fragments from the Vučedol culture.
 According to the analysis and the type of ornamentics, the locality of Kastel belonged to classic (deeper engravement of ornamentics) and late classic (shallow engravement of motifs) phase of the Vučedol culture.
 The characteristics of finer ceramics is that it is mostly decorated with white encrusting, which is a general characteristic of Vučedol ceramics, which was analyzed at Kastel.
 The ceramics were ornamented with the technique of deep engravement, with deep and shallow engravings, and the decorations were made with branding and a pulley wheel.

 The archeologists have observed the connection between the appearance and the spread of metal and the usage of white-encrusted ornaments.
 That relation has a deeper meaning for Vučedol culture who spread the metallurgical production across Europe, with its own Mythical significance, both with direct and hidden meaning involved.
 The fact that the technique of white encrustation followed the spread of metallurgy implies the connection between the symbols of Vestal virgins as firekeepers and the ritual sacrifice of children before building melting ovens.
 The ritual itself was more mystical then religious, and innocent offerings of fetuses may be its most exalted symbol, meaning the sacrifice of purity and innocence.
 The appearance of white encrusting, in the mythical version, according to which Prometheus carried over the stolen flame to humans, has its own link with the plant by the name of Ferula Communis, which sprouts all across Mediterranean.
 The plant itself is filled with white and easily combustible core.
 According to the myth, Prometheus hid the flame into the plant and gifted it to humankind.
 Thus, the whiteness of encrusting may have some relation with fire and melting.

 Flint knives and animal bones were found, apart from ceramics.